 Nodding at that Serafall stood up and after stretching and groaning irritably for having been sitting that long, led the way into the ORC clubroom, where she activated the teleportation sphere which would take them down to hell.
 Almost instantly she ran into the luck Sirzechs had put on it, feeling the magic of his seal telling her who it had bee, and smiling grimly.
 “Huh, it looks like your brother has already moved to stop this whole Ranma/Riser thing from escalating further.
 That helps us.”

-As a Maou herself she could override it, and did so now, holding her hands out to Akeno and Rias.
+As a Maou herself, she could override it and did so now holding her hands out to Akeno and Rias.
 “Come on, let’s get this over with.
 I want to be back by tomorrow so I can make my challenge with Gabby and spent time with my sister!
 You two are wrecking my night but, I refuse to let you wreck more of my time.”

-Akeno and Rias laughed, but Rias held up a hand holding a cellphone and a second later she was calling Kiba and Koneko.
+Akeno and Rias laughed, but Rias held up a hand holding a cellphone and a second later, she was calling Kiba and Koneko.
 Kiba had not returned from his sparring with the two exorcists, and Rias was gravely certain that he had not performed very well due to his anger at them.
 I hope he's learned something, if only how to control his own anger.

 Rias paused, remembering suddenly there were other things going on beyond her own personal issues.
 “Um, are you sure it's all right for me to leave my territory right now?
 We do have representatives of the church here, and they are following disruptive elements which may or may not be trust trying to start a conflict between the three factions.”

 “Are you saying my little sister can't handle it!?”
-Serafall growled, suddenly getting in Rias’s face, looming over her in a way that the shorter girl should never have been able to do.
+Serafall growled, suddenly getting in Rias’ face, looming over her in a way that the shorter girl should never have been able to do.

 “N, no,” Rias stammered, I don’t think that at all, I just thought I should be here too as co-ruler of the territory.”